Botvin LifeSkills Training Middle School Program

 Population:

-• Status — Participants were from 6 inner-city junior high schools that served urban minority students from low-income families.
+- Status — Participants were from six inner-city junior high schools that served urban minority students from low-income families.

 Location/Institution: New York City public schools

-This study tested the effectiveness of Life Skills Training (LST) programs [now known as Botvin LifeSkills Training Middle School Program] among inner-city minority students from 6 New York City public schools.
-Schools were randomly assigned to receive (a) a generic skills training prevention approach (LST), (b) a culturally focused prevention approach (an adapted version of LST), or (c) an information-only control.
-Measures included the Teenager's Self Test: Cigarette Smoking Scale, the Assertion Inventory, the Eysenck Risk Taking Scale, and questionnaires for self-reported drinking and illicit drug use.
+The purpose of the study was to test the effectiveness of the Life Skills Training (LST) programs [now known as Botvin LifeSkills Training Middle School Program] among inner-city minority students from six New York City public schools.
+Participant schools were randomly assigned to receive (a) a generic skills training prevention approach (LST), (b) a culturally focused prevention approach (an adapted version of LST), or (c) an information-only control.
+Measures utilized include the Teenager's Self Test: Cigarette Smoking Scale, the Assertion Inventory, the Eysenck Risk Taking Scale, and questionnaires for self-reported drinking and illicit drug use.
 Saliva samples were also collected using a variant of the "bogus pipeline" procedure.
-The results of this study suggest that the LST and culturally focused approaches have utility for inner-city, minority youths.
+Results indicate that the LST and culturally focused approaches have utility for inner-city, minority youths.
 The students in the prevention programs had significantly higher anti-drinking, anti-marijuana, and anti-cocaine and other drugs attitudes than the control group.
 Limitations include the inability to demonstrate efficacy on the skills measures (decision making, assertiveness, or life skills) for the life skills training or culturally focused intervention groups compared with the control group, small sample size, inability to determine the relative effectiveness of these prevention strategies for the various ethnic-racial subgroups represented in the sample, and the reliance on self-report data.

 Length of controlled postintervention follow-up: None.